MLB Rumors: Here Is How Much The Nationals Have Offered Bryce Harper, And It Is Rather Insane

-With Manny Machado agreeing to a contract with the San Diego Padres, all the eyes of Major League Baseball fans have turned to Bryce Harper.
-Everyone was already watching Harper’s status to see which of the numerous teams will end up landing him, but it just keeps getting more confusing.
+With Manny Machado agreeing to a contract with the San Diego Padres, fans of Major League Baseball have turned their attention to Bryce Harper.
+Everyone was already watching Harper’s status — to see which of the numerous teams will end up landing him — but the rumors just keep getting more confusing.
 The MLB free agent could end signing with any number of clubs, but how much are they willing to pay for him?

 How much are the Washington Nationals willing to pay to keep him?

-The San Diego Padres agreed upon a deal with Manny Machado to pay him $300 million over 10 years which is absolutely huge.
-The thing is that Harper is expected to fetch even more, and as Inquisitr reported, the Padres may be the team that is willing to give it to him if that’s what he wants.
+The San Diego Padres agreed upon a deal with Manny Machado, agreeing to pay him $300 million over 10 years, which is absolutely huge.
+The thing is that Harper is expected to fetch even more, and as The Inquisitr reported, the Padres may be the team that is willing to give it to him if that’s what he wants.

 As many MLB teams keep hoping to land him, his old team of the Washington Nationals really aren’t saying a whole lot.
 The reason they are keeping rather quiet on Bryce Harper is that they’ve made their offer to the coveted free agent, and they aren’t willing to go any higher.